liyida1995/LAMP/filetool/README.md

 ## Steps
 Firstly, you need to copy the files in AMR/filetool/ to the directory of $BISICLES/code/filetool/, and compile.

-After that, you can extract data points and boxes, which are stored in some binary files of the form "datapoint_X".
+After that, you can use filetool to extract data points and boxes, which are stored in some binary files of the form "datapoint_X".